 I was working in a metal shop for a big commission and was simultaneously studying anthropology for a master degree.
 The idea came to put a book in the sandblasting cabinet and that was it.
 Don’t ask me where that idea came from!

 On a lighter note, with your background in writing and appreciation of literature have you ever felt guilty of ‘sand-blasting’ books?

-Guilt, remorse are the daily bread of the true artist anyway, nothing special here.
+Guilt, remorse is the daily bread of the true artist anyway, nothing special here.
 If you never feel unqualified, not fit for this job, then you’d better do something else in life.
 Agnes Martin explains it very clearly: ‘the feeling of failure is part of creation.’
-So in a way the guilt of blasting books is part of that.
+So in a way, the guilt of blasting books is part of that.
 Just another facet of it.
 I’m sorry that I could not find a better way to express my gratitude towards Creation.

 You have also been involved in teaching.
 Please talk us through the experience of your interactions with your students.
 Has there been any shifting of focus for your students over the years?
 Has there been any learning for you as well out of these interactions?

-Teaching has been a truly rewarding experience, but: The student body has been totally contaminated with conceptual art in particular, and conceptual thinking in general.
+Teaching has been a truly rewarding experience.
+But, the student body has been totally contaminated with conceptual art in particular, and conceptual thinking in general.
 It is no longer possible to teach art (Was it ever possible?).
 Maybe it is no longer possible to make art either.
 As a civilization, we are rapidly losing sight of the contemplative, drunk as we are by the intellect, concepts, language, etc.

 Only hope is that there are some young individuals who feel that and, because of the daring nature of their age, are fresh and willing to throw conceptual art to the garbage.
 They are willing to unplug the academic artificial respirator on which this ‘art’ form depends.
 This is our only hope.
 Because other than that, new conceptual art will continue harnessing itself to Big Money and we won’t ever be able to see the world without the filter of language.
 Amen.